jeetsukumaran/DendroPy/doc/source/migration.rst

       has been changed to to '`case_sensitive`' with a default of `True`.
 That is, searches by default are still case-sensitive, but now you will have to specify '`case_sensitive=False`' instead of '`case_insensitive=True`'
-      to perform a case-*in*sensitive search.
+      to perform a case-insensitive search.
 This change was for consistency with the rest of the library.

 * In most cases, a simple global search-and-replace of "TaxonSet" with